MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 author: evanwindom
 ms.author: amast
 manager: shve
-ms.date: 11/02/2023
+ms.date: 03/19/2024
 ms.topic: conceptual
-description: Assign multiple subscriptions to one or more users at the same time with the bulk operation features in the Subscriptions Administration Portal.
+description: Assign multiple subscriptions to one or more users at the same time with the bulk operation features in the Subscriptions Admin Portal.
 ---

 # Assign subscriptions to multiple users

-The Subscriptions Administration Portal lets you add users one-at-a-time, or in large groups.
+The Subscriptions Admin Portal lets you add users one-at-a-time, or in large groups.
 To add individual users, see [Add single users](assign-license.md).

 To add large groups of users, you can use the bulk add feature, or if your organization is using Microsoft Entra ID **and your organization has a trusted agreement**, you can use Microsoft Entra groups.
 This article explains the process for both options.
 Watch this video or read on to learn more about the bulk add feature.